Making the UK greener, one house at a time

 Here are some of the most prominent companies in the industry:

-2. Trek: Trek offers a wide range of e-bikes, including mountain, road, and city bikes, with a focus on quality and innovative technology
+• Trek: Trek offers many e-bikes, including mountain, road, and city bikes, focusing on quality and innovative technology.

 These companies continuously invest in research and development to bring innovations to the market.
 Technological advancements such as more powerful and efficient motors, IoT integration, and intelligent bikes are some of the trends in the e-bike industry.